philippbosch/pb.io/_posts/2010-07-26-cross-browser-rgba-background-colors.md

 The values for `startColorstr` and `endColorstr` consist of two parts (after the `#`): the first – `99` – is the alpha transparency (0.6 * 255 = 153, in hexadecimal: 99), the second – `86A10B` – is the hexadecimal representation of the color's RGB values (161, 161, 11).
 That's it.

-Combine this with the RGBA version and maybe a opaque fallback, and you get this:
+Combine this with the RGBA version and maybe an opaque fallback, and you get this:

 {% highlight css %}
 background-color: #86A10B;